📘 Best Practices: Troubleshooting User Card Access

 Understanding how Card access works can speed up troubleshooting:

-- To view a Card, the user must have at least read-only permission to the Card’s Collection.
+• To view a Card, the user must have at least Viewer permission to the Card’s Collection.

-- To edit a Card, the user must have Author or Collection Owner permissions.
+• To edit a Card, the user must be assigned Collection Owner or relevant custom rolepermissions.

 Step 1: Confirming the user’s login and team